Chris Grassie

-Chris Grassie (born 21 September 1978) is an English soccer coach who is currently the head coach of the Marshall University men's soccer team.
-During his tenure as coach of the Herd, he led the program to its first 2 Conference USA titles and the 2020 NCAA National Championship.
+Chris Grassie (born 21 September 1978) is an English football coach who is the head coach of the Marshall University men's soccer team.
+During his tenure as coach of the Herd, he led the program to 3 Conference USA trophies, 1 Sun Belt Conference trophy, and the 2020 NCAA National Championship.

 Playing career

 As a player at Alderson Broaddus, Grassie was named to the all-conference team multiple times and was a team captain.
 He majored in political science and history.

 Grassie played in England from 2002 to 2003 with Northwich Victoria F.C.

 Coaching career

 Grassie began his coaching career as an assistant at his alma mater, Alderson Broaddus University in Philippi, West Virginia.
-After one season, he became a graduate assistant at Marshall University under coach Bob Gray from 2004-2006.
+After one season, he became a graduate assistant at Marshall University under coach Bob Gray from 2004 to 2006.

 Grassie would move on to become an assistant coach at the University of Michigan from 2007 to 2010.
 The Wolverines won the Big Ten championship in 2010 and advanced to the 2010 College Cup semifinals, losing to eventual national champion Akron.
 After the 2010 season, Grassie accepted the head coaching position at the University of Charleston.

 During his 6 seasons at Charleston, Grassie would win 6 conference tournaments and 5 regular season titles as the Golden Eagles moved from the now-defunct West Virginia Intercollegiate Athletic Conference to the Mountain East Conference.
 While at Charleston, Grassie coached eight All-Americans and four former players landed professional contracts.
 His teams advanced to 3 NCAA Division II Final Fours, finishing runner-up twice.

 Grassie became head coach of the Marshall Thundering Herd on January 10, 2017.
-Days after winning the 2020 NCAA Tournament, Grassie was recognized as the United Soccer Coaches College Coach of the Year for the season and was given a five year contract extension through 2025 with a pay increase from $122,000 to $375,750 annually.
+Days after winning the 2020 NCAA Tournament, Grassie was recognized as the United Soccer Coaches College Coach of the Year for the season and was given a five-year contract extension through 2025 with a pay increase from $122,000 to $375,750 annually.